Polymath-Saksh/Bike-Sharing-Demand/project/report-template.md

 - All predictions were needed to be positive for Kaggle Submission.

-- Test data didn't have
+- Test data didn't have the casual and registered columns, so I had to ignore their importance in the final submission.

+- Kaggle requires all predictions to be positive, so I had to apply a ReLU activation function to the predictions to ensure that all values were non-negative.

 ### What was the top ranked model that performed?

-Weighted_Ensemble_L3 scored the best
+- Weighted_Ensemble_L3 scored the best on all the iterations of models.
+It is an ensemble model that combines the predictions of multiple models to improve accuracy, with equal weightage given to all weak learners.

+- The score ranged from 1.76235 to 1.32235 on the leaderboard, which is explained in the top models section.

 ## Exploratory data analysis and feature creation